-There is an increasing trend in the reduction in the use of hazardous substances such as lead, cadmium, mercury, polychlorinated biphenyls (pcbs) and other toxic and hazardous substances for which safe substitutes have been found.
+There is an increasing trend in the reduction in the use of hazardous substances such as lead, cadmium, mercury, polychlorinated biphenyls (PCBs) and other toxic and hazardous substances for which safe substitutes have been found.

-Many countries have adopted the RoHS regulations in the manufacture of electrical and electronic equipment
+Many countries (and local companies) have adopted the RoHS regulations in the manufacture of electrical and electronic equipment through local regulations (see section 5, and international agreements, such POPs Convention and Minamata Convention).
+For instance The Restricting the Use of Hazardous Substances in Electrical and Electronic Equipment (RoHS) Directive (2002/95/EC) has been in force since 2003.
+Its purpose is to restrict the use of hazardous substances in electrical and electronic equipment and contribute to the protection of human health and the environmentally sound recovery and disposal of E-Waste.

 Legislation